|

 Recent results demonstrated that averaged over 4 locations, NUE was

-INSEY, determined for each 1m2 area and a Response Index compared to
+sensed INSEY, determined for each 1m2 area and a Response Index compared

-the 1m2 resolution versus flat N rates (common practice employed today)
+at the 1m2 resolution versus flat N rates (common practice employed

 30$/ha.